docker/docs/docker-cloud/apps/deploy-tags.md

 3. Click **Save Changes**.

 **If you update the tags on a service, you must redeploy the service for them to take effect.** To do this you can terminate all containers and relaunch them, or you can scale your service down to zero nodes and then scale it back up.
-New containers will be deployed to the nodes that match the new tags.
+New containers are deployed to the nodes that match the new tags.

 ## Using deployment tags in the API and CLI